hftbattle/documentation/en/local_pack/run_strategy.md

-## Execution of your strategy
+## Strategy running

-This chapter describes execution of your strategy:
+This chapter describes the execution of your strategy:

 - [Execution in command line](#command_line)
 - [CLion usage](#clion)